 Arrears on care home fees should be prioritised.
-In most cases a resident can eventually be issued with a notice to quit, which can lead to eviction.
-If you are facing this issue, you should seek specialist advice from an organisation such as Shelter.
-See the Useful organisations section.
+In most cases, a resident can eventually be issued with a notice to quit, which can lead to eviction.
+If you are facing this issue, seek specialist advice.

 Fuel Debts

 The cost of fuel and the possible debt caused are a concern for many people.
 See factsheet 1, Help with heating costs, for sources of help.
 In Wales, see Age Cymru factsheet 1w: Help with heating costs in Wales.